Bridal Veil Falls

 Drive east through the town of Telluride along Colorado Avenue toward the east side of the box canyon.
 Continue past the Pandora Mill site on your left.
 Continue hiking on the road to go to the top of Bridal Veil Falls.
 You may drive to the bottom of the falls but a high clearance, 4-wheel drive is necessary.
 The road is very busy with hikers, bikers and 4-wheel drive traffic so driving should only be considered if you are unable to hike or bike.
 No vehicles are permitted beyond the top of the falls.
 The gate just before the power plant is the trailhead heading into the Bridal Veil Basin.

-Note, there is new Bridal Veil Trail that runs from the parking area to the bottom of the falls.
-This single track trail is approximately 1.2 miles (one way) and is NOT recommended for beginner hikers or families.
+Note, there is a new Bridal Veil Trail that runs from the parking area to the bottom of the falls.
+This single-track trail is approximately 1.2 miles (one way) and is NOT recommended for beginner hikers or families.
 The terrain is rough and the ground is uneven.
 There is also a hazardous water crossing that is dangerous during spring and early summer.